-Our Jade Druid guide for the Journey to Un’Goro meta will take you through Mulligans, Gameplay, Substitutions, and Combos!
+Our Jade Druid guide for the post nerf Knights of the Frozen Throne meta will take you through Mulligans, Gameplay, Substitutions, and Combos!

 What is the Jade Golem Mechanic?

-If you haven’t been following the expansion very closely then you might be a bit confused by the Jade Golem mechanic.
-This an exclusive mechanic to the Jade Lotus gang which is made up of the Druid, Rogue, and Shaman classes.
+If you haven’t been following Hearthstone very closely then you might be a bit confused by the Jade Golem mechanic.
+This an exclusive mechanic to the Jade Lotus gang from the Mean Streets of Gadgetzan which is made up of the Druid, Rogue, and Shaman classes.
 Each time a Jade Golem is summoned by a card, the following Jade Golem will be +1/+1 stronger.
 It also increases in mana cost by one all the way up to ten.
 While the increase in mana stops at ten, the increase in attack and health does not.
 You can probably now tell that if you start spawning a lot of Jade Golems they can get out of hand pretty quickly.